dev-emm4/Vayl/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments

-- Thanks to all privacy advocates who make the web a safer place
-- Built with modern web technologies and privacy-first principles
-- Inspired by the need for transparent, user-controlled privacy tools

 **Made with ❤️ for privacy-conscious users everywhere.**

 _Vayl - Because your privacy shouldn't be a mystery._